ThomasPGH/OnOffMate/readme.md

                                        up again after <ws> seconds
-    SuspendAfterWakeupAfter <ss> <ws>  Suspends (sleeps) computer in <ss> seconds and wakes it up again after <ws> seconds
+    SuspendAfterWakeupAfter <ss> <ws>  Suspends (sleeps) computer in <ss> seconds and wakes it up again after <ws> seconds Ver                                Prints the version info
+    Version                            Prints the version info
+    WakeOnLAN <brip> <mac> [-f6]       Wakes the host with broadcast IP <brip> and MAC address <mac>.
+For example, if the IP address of the host to wake up is 192.168.0.97 and the subnet mask is 255.255.255.0, use 192.168.0.255 for <brip>.
+                                       Argument -f6 forces IPv6 even if <brip> is IPv4.

+  The original behaviour of the Shutdown... commands (shutting down without power off) has been changed to be identical to the PowerOff... commands (shutting down and power off).
 ```